DEBINTOMSOFTWARE/camera_app/README.md

 Usage

 1) Viewing Photos:
-Upon launching the app, users will be presented with a grid view of all the photos saved in the local database.
+Upon launching the app, users will have a grid view of all the photos saved in the local database.
 They can scroll through the grid to view the photos and their basic information.

 2) Capturing a New Photo:
-To capture a new photo, users can tap the "Add Photo" button in the app bar.
+Users can tap the "Add Photo" button in the app bar to capture a new photo.
 This will navigate them to the "Take Photo" screen, where they can see the camera preview with a grid overlay.
 Users can then tap the floating button to capture the photo.